DaveY61/SurePortfolio/README.md

 The ***secondary goal*** is to learn the development steps and technology needed to deploy a functional Python WEB Application.

-This project uses GitHub WebHooks to push updates and deploy the content on https://www.pythonanywhere.com/
-- Sample Site is Located here: https://sureportfolio.pythonanywhere.com/

 > [!NOTE]
-> You may use the deployed WEB site (linked above) or clone this as a starting point for your own application.
+> You may use the deployed WEB site (linked above) or clone this as a starting point for your own application.<br?
-> You are welcome to use parts of this application in your own program.
+> You are welcome to use parts of this application in your own program.<br>
 > You may also wish to review the [Development Steps](#development-steps) to aid with your own similar project.

 ## Key Features

 ## Technology Used
+This project uses GitHub WebHooks to push updates and deploy the content on https://www.pythonanywhere.com/

 ## Getting Started
+Site is Located here: https://sureportfolio.pythonanywhere.com/

 ## User Guide

 ## Development Steps